rethinkdb/rethinkdb/NOTES.md

 indexes will be issued on startup.

 Indexes can be migrated to the new format with the `rethinkdb index-rebuild` utility.
-Consult the [troubleshooting document][outdated-indexes-documentation] for more information:
+Consult the [troubleshooting document][outdated-indexes-documentation] for more information.

 [outdated-indexes-documentation]: http://rethinkdb.com/docs/troubleshooting#my-secondary-index-is-outdated